Andros-Spica/cerUB/readme.md

 # cerUB: Multivariate statistic protocols for integrating archaeometric data (geochemical, mineralogical, petrographic)

+This package allows the user to apply four protocols of multivariate statistics for exploring archaeometric data, including geochemical and mineralogical compositions, and semi-quantitative petrographic characterizations.
+Protocols wrap several methods used in Geology and Ecology, relying on ade4 and vegan packages.

+Tested in Windows 7 and Mac OS X 10.9.5.

+Dependencies (packages you must install before installing cerUB):

+* ade4
+* vegan
+* dbscan
+* pcaPP
+* robCompositions
+* setRNG
+* stringr

 ## How to cite

 If you use this package, cite it like this: